Arabella Denny

 Lady Arabella Fitzmaurice Denny (1707–1792) was an Irish philanthropist, and founder of the Magdalen Asylum for Protestant Girls in Leeson Street, Dublin in 1765.

 Early life and family

 Arabella Fitzmaurice was born in County Kerry, the second daughter of Thomas FitzMaurice, 1st Earl of Kerry, and Anne Petty (daughter of Sir William Petty).
 As a teenager, she ran a basic medical dispensary for the tenants on her father's estate.
 She married Colonel Arthur Denny, M.P. for Kerry, on 26 August 1727.
 Lady Arabella was widowed at the age of thirty-five.
 A nephew of Arabella Denny was William Petty, 2nd Earl of Shelburne, who became Prime Minister of Great Britain.

-Lady Arabella lived at Peafield Cliff House (now Lios an Uisce/Lisnaskea House), in Blackrock, County Dublin where John Wesley, who founded and led the Methodist Church, visited her in 1783.
+Lady Arabella lived at Peafield Cliff House (now Lios an Uisce/Lisnaskea House), in Blackrock, Dublin where John Wesley, who founded and led the Methodist Church, visited her in 1783.

 Philanthropy

 Lady Arabella Denny was a supporter of the Dublin Foundling Hospital, which had been established to care for children abandoned due to poverty and/or illegitimacy.
 In 1760 she presented a clock to the Dublin Workhouse; it was put up in the nursery for foundling children and used to regulate the feeding of infants.

 She was instrumental in the reforming of the Foundling Hospital and in 1764 was thanked by the Irish House of Commons for her "extraordinary bounty and charity".
 She worked with the Dublin Society, helping to introduce lace-making into workhouses, especially among the children there.
 In recognition of her work with the poor she was conferred with the Freedom of the City of Dublin in 1765.
 She was elected honorary member of the Dublin Society in 1766.